 Thursday means track workout

 The weather was perfect for our Thursday evening track workout that takes place at the ER High School track.
 Comfortably warm and dry.
-Today's workout was 600m repeats at Interval pace. = comfortably hard, 3000m-5000m race pace.
+Today's workout was 600m repeats at Interval pace.
+I = comfortably hard, 3000m-5000m race pace.
 I break the workout down to 3 different levels based on fitness levels.

 Today's workout menu: